RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "It's freaking awesome that Trump is hurting his supporters, the poor and uneducated, the most.
 I'll grin and bear it.
 And grin some more."

-Donald Trump's *supporters* are billionares and *Trump supporters* in Russia who use the most powerful media machines ever created by humanity, the USA is a leader in world media and social media, to mind-fuck everyday people.
-And this Reddit user thinks it is *awesome* that the Donald Trump billoionares club is being predatory towards We The People.
-[Cheering on that Russia's Kremlin used unethical mind-fuck with Cambridge Analtica in a November 2012 agreement](https://washingtonmonthly.com/2017/11/24/a-trumprussia-confession-in-plain-sight/).
+Donald Trump's *supporters* are billionaires and *Trump supporters* in Russia who use the most powerful media machines ever created by humanity, the USA is a leader in world media and social media, to mind-fuck everyday people.
+And this Reddit user thinks it is *awesome* that the Donald Trump billionaires club is being predatory towards We The People.
+[Cheering on that Russia's Kremlin used unethical mind-fuck with Cambridge Analytica in a November 2012 agreement](https://washingtonmonthly.com/2017/11/24/a-trumprussia-confession-in-plain-sight/).

 &nbsp;